Loyola University Chicago

 This course satisfies the Engaged Learning requirement.

-1) Demonstrate an understanding of aging; 2) Analyze the challenges and opportunities faced by the US healthcare system as a result of changing demographics; 3) Apply theories of aging and disability to the management of long-term care services; 4) Compare healthcare delivery models used in post-acute and long-term care services; 5) Describe financing models used in long-term care services; 6) Describe quality management concepts and trends associated with long-term care services; and 7) Articulate the social justice and ethical issues associated with healthy aging and the care of people living in diverse long-term care environments
+Analyze the challenges and opportunities faced by the US healthcare system related to changing demographics; Apply theories of aging and disability to the management of post-acute and long-term care services; Compare healthcare delivery models used in post-acute and long-term care services; Articulate the roles, responsibilities, and challenges faced by post-acute and long-term care professionals; Articulate the social justice and ethical issues associated with aging and disability in the context \\nof post-acute and long-term care environments

 Outcomes

-1) Demonstrate an understanding of aging; 2) Analyze the challenges and opportunities faced by the US healthcare system as a result of changing demographics; 3) Apply theories of aging and disability to the management of long-term care services; 4) Compare healthcare delivery models used in post-acute and long-term care services; 5) Describe financing models used in long-term care services; 6) Describe quality management concepts and trends associated with long-term care services; and 7) Articulate the social justice and ethical issues associated with healthy aging and the care of people living in diverse long-term care environments
+Analyze the challenges and opportunities faced by the US healthcare system related to changing demographics; Apply theories of aging and disability to the management of post-acute and long-term care services; Compare healthcare delivery models used in post-acute and long-term care services; Articulate the roles, responsibilities, and challenges faced by post-acute and long-term care professionals; Articulate the social justice and ethical issues associated with aging and disability in the context \\nof post-acute and long-term care environments

 HSM 230 Fundamentals of Health Equity (3 Credit Hours)